Ivy-Apps/android-guidebook/README.md

 Android development isn’t just about cranking out code; it’s a branch of **software engineering**, and like any engineering discipline, it’s grounded in **science**.
 Beneath every library, framework, and pattern lies a foundation of **mathematics** and **formal logic**.

-This guidebook isn’t here to just teach you how to use tools; it’s here to challenge you to think like an engineer.
-Together, we’ll dissect Android development through the lens of **scientific principles**—arming you with the knowledge to not just follow best practices but to deeply understand and, when necessary, improve upon them.
+This guidebook isn’t here to just teach you how to use tools; it’s here to challenge you to **think like an engineer**.
+Together, we’ll dissect Android development through the lens of scientific principles—arming you with the knowledge to not just follow best practices but to deeply understand and, when necessary, improve upon them.

 ## Why Should I Care?